mahmoud-y/laravel-multi-auth-tutorial/README.md

 Tutorial code is available here [laravel-multi-auth-tutorial](https://github.com/mhmudyns/laravel-mutli-auth-tutorial)

-Following are the steps that will go through
+Following are the steps that we'll go through

 - [Initialization](#initialization)
 - [Model and Migration](#model-and-migration)